rezalas/cbforegemasterbot/README.md

-# cbforgemasterbot
+# CB Forgemaster Bot
 A discord bot with integration support for multiple RCON supprted games.

-### Author: Paul McDowell
+### Author Paul McDowell

-### Thanks:
+### Thanks

 This project exists in great part due to the efforts of hard working men and women around the world creating and sharing their efforts with all of us.
 I'd like to thank the team working on Discord.Net, CoreRCON, Serilog, and certainly not least the .Net Core team and .Net Foundation.
 Their work powers this bot to a great degree and as such should be recognized.

-### Requirements:
+### Requirements

 In order to properly build this bot, you need access to the CoreRCON files which should be downloaded to your computer somewhere.
 You should be able to find the package on github and save it to your computer in a location of your choosing.
-Once you have, modify the hint path for it in CB-ForgeMasterBot.csproj which looks like the following:
+Once you have, modify the hint path for it in CB-ForgeMasterBot.csproj which looks like the following

 ```
   <ItemGroup>